13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 Hidden atop the Hokulani Waikiki by Hilton Grand Vacations, Na Lani (meaning “the heavens” in Hawaiian) delivers a truly elevated experience.
 This sleek infinity-edge rooftop pool lounge offers panoramic vistas spanning the Ko’olau mountains, Diamond Head, and the vast Pacific.
 While primarily a hotel amenity, the bar opens to non-guests during evening hours.

 The sophisticated atmosphere and unmatched views come with impressive attention to detail.
 Cabanas feature private refrigerators and flatscreen TVs, while plush daybeds border the infinity-edge perimeter.
-One evening during a full moon, I watched local singer Henry Kapono perform an intimate acoustic set here while the moonlight created a silver pathway across the ocean-pure Hawaiian magic.
+One evening during a full moon, I watched local singer Henry Kapono perform an intimate acoustic set here while the moonlight created a silver pathway across the ocean, pure Hawaiian magic.

-Pro tip: Non-hotel guests can purchase day passes ($25) that include a drink voucher-call ahead as availability varies seasonally.
+Pro tip: Non-hotel guests can purchase day passes ($25) that include a drink voucher, call ahead as availability varies seasonally.
 For a unique experience, check their schedule for “Sunset Cinema” events where they screen classic Hawaiian films under the stars with themed cocktails.

 Price range: $$$$ | Best for: Luxurious day drinking | Dress code: Resort chic